jpodwys/cache-service-redis/README.md

 # API

-Although this is a redis wrapper, its API differs in some small cases from redis's own API both because the redis API is sometimes dumb and because all `cache-service` compatible cache modules match [`cache-service`'s API](https://github.com/jpodwys/cache-service#api).
+Although this is a redis wrapper, its API differs in some small cases from redis's own API both because the redis API is sometimes dumb and because all `cache-service`-compatible cache modules match [`cache-service`'s API](https://github.com/jpodwys/cache-service#api).

 ## .get(key, callback (err, response))